-Where the Underlying Asset comprises the units or shares of an ETF ("China ETF") issued and traded outside Mainland China with direct investment in the Mainland China's securities markets through the Qualified Foreign Institutional Investor regime and Renminbi Qualified Foreign Institutional Investor regime "QFI regimes") and/or the (collectively, Shanghai-Hong Kong Stock Connect and/or Shenzhen-Hong Kong Stock Connect (collectively, "China Connect"), you should note that, amongst others:
+Where the Underlying Asset comprises the units or shares of an ETF ("China ETF") issued and traded outside Chinese Mainland with direct investment in the Chinese Mainland's securities through the Qualified Foreign Institutional Investor regime and Renminbi Qualified Foreign Institutional Investor regime (collectively, "QFI regimes") and/or the Shanghai-Hong Kong Stock Connect and/or Shenzhen-Hong Kong Stock Connect (collectively, "China Connect"), you should note that, amongst others:

-- (a) the novelty and untested nature of China Connect make China ETFs riskier than traditional ETFs investing directly in more developed markets.
-The policy and rules for the QFI regimes and China Connect prescribed by the Mainland China government are new and subject to change, and there may be uncertainty to their interpretation and/or implementation.
-The uncertainty and change of the laws and regulations in Mainland China may adversely impact on the performance of China ETFs and the trading price of the relevant units or shares; - (b) a China ETF primarily invests in securities traded in the Mainland China's securities markets and is subject to concentration risk.
-Investment in the Mainland China's securities markets (which are inherently stock markets with restricted access) involves certain risks and special considerations as compared with investment in more developed economies or markets, such as greater political, tax, economic, foreign exchange, liquidity and regulatory risks.
-The operation of a China ETF may also be affected by interventions by the applicable government(s) and regulators in the financial markets;

-- trading of securities invested by a China (c) ETF under China Connect will be subject to a daily quota which is utilised on a first-come-first-serve basis under the China Connect.
+- (a) the policy and rules for the QFI regimes and China Connect prescribed by the Chinese Mainland government are subject to change, and there may be uncertainty to their interpretation and/or implementation.
+The uncertainty and change of the laws and regulations in Chinese Mainland may adversely impact the performance of China ETFs and the trading price of the relevant units or shares; - a China ETF primarily invests in securities traded in the Chinese Mainland's securities markets and is subject to concentration risk.
+Investment in the Chinese Mainland's securities markets (which are inherently stock markets with restricted access) involves certain risks and special considerations as compared with investment in more developed economies or markets, such as greater political, tax, economic, foreign exchange, liquidity and regulatory risks.
+The operation of a China ETF may also be affected by interventions by the applicable government(s) and regulators in the financial markets; - trading of securities invested by a China ETF under China Connect will be subject to a daily quota which is utilised on a first-come-first-serve basis under the China Connect.
 In the event that the daily quota under China Connect is reached, the manager may need to suspend creation of further units or shares of such China ETF, and therefore may affect the liquidity in unit or share trading of such China ETF.
 In such event, the trading price of a unit or share of such China ETF is likely to be at a significant premium to its net asset value, and may be highly volatile.
-The People's Bank of China and the State Administration of Foreign Exchange have jointly published the detailed implementation rules removing the investment quota under the QFI regimes with effect from 6 June 2020; and - (d) there are risks and uncertainties associated with the current Mainland Chinese tax laws applicable to a China ETF investing in the Mainland China through the QFI regimes and/or China Connect.
+The People's Bank of China and the State Administration of Foreign Exchange have jointly published the detailed implementation rules removing the investment quota under the QFI regimes with effect from 6 June 2020; and - d) there are risks and uncertainties associated with the current Chinese Mainland's tax laws applicable to a China ETF investing in the Chinese Mainland through the QFI regimes and/or China Connect.
 Although such China ETF may have made a tax provision in respect of potential tax liability, the provision may be excessive or inadequate.
 Any shortfall between the provisions and actual tax liabilities may be covered by the assets of such China ETF and may therefore adversely affect the net asset value of such China ETF and the market value and/or potential payout of the Structured Products.